 Born in Bowling Green, Kentucky and raised in northern New Jersey, Professor Del Mastro earned his B.A. at Wake Forest University, his M.A. at Middlebury College, and his Ph.D. at the University of Virginia.
-After defending his doctoral dissertation in August 1992, “Dr. D” relocated to Charleston, South Carolina to begin a career at The Citadel, where for 18 years he taught a variety of courses to include Spanish language and literature, and Hispanic culture and business.
+After defending his doctoral dissertation, “Dr. D” relocated to Charleston, South Carolina to begin a career at The Citadel, where for 18 years he developed and taught a variety of courses to include Spanish language and literature, and Hispanic culture and business.
 He also served as Head of The Citadel’s Department of Modern Languages, Literatures and Cultures from 2006-10.

-In addition to his research, Professor Del Mastro is Co-Founder of the refereed journal Decimonónica; Editorial Board Member of Juan de la Cuesta Hispanic Monographs, MIFLC Review, and Miríada Hispánica; Founding Advising Editor of Hispanic Studies Review; Council Member of the Association of College Honor Societies; Member of the Royal Academy of Spain; Life Member and founder of the College of Charleston’s Hispanic Studies Advisory Board; and Member of the North American Academy of the Spanish Language; Executive Committee Member of the Mountain Interstate Foreign Language Conference, among other activities.
+Beyond his research, Professor Del Mastro is co-founder of the refereed journal Decimonónica; Editorial Board Member of Albatros Ediciones, Juan de la Cuesta Hispanic Monographs, and MIFLC Review; Founding Advising Editor of Hispanic Studies Review; Full Member of the North American Academy of the Spanish Language; Correspondent Member of the Royal Academy of Spain; Life Member and founder of the College of Charleston’s Hispanic Studies Advisory Board; and Member of the Executive Committee of the National Collegiate Hispanic Honor Society, among other activities.

 Dr. Del Mastro (right) upon his admission into the North American Academy of the Spanish Language as a Full Member and into the Royal Spanish Academy as a Corresponding Member.
 December 4, 2018, New York City.